SeregeiKroupen/SF/module_5/readme.md

 ### <a name="parsing"></a>Parsing data

 The aim was to pars data from any page with auto advertisings. the first thing that comes to mind is the website [auto.ru](auto.ru).
 It was my first time of parsing data from internet webpage.
 So I started out with some fears and for the begining - tryed to find any scrips, which will help me to jump there.
-I found this script from JANE VOYTIK ([KAGGLE](https://www.kaggle.com/eugeniavoytik/sf-dst-car-price-prediction-eda-ml), [Git](https://github.com/EugeniaVoytik/Car_price_prediction/blob/main/%5BSF-DST%20Car%20Price%20Prediction%5D%20Data%20parsing.ipynb).
+I found this script from JANE VOYTIK ([KAGGLE](https://www.kaggle.com/eugeniavoytik/sf-dst-car-price-prediction-eda-ml), [Git](https://github.com/EugeniaVoytik/Car_price_prediction/blob/main/%5BSF-DST%20Car%20Price%20Prediction%5D%20Data%20parsing.ipynb)).
 And try to understend and to use it.
 Unfortunately, appeared that code was obsolete.
-Ore, the right words wil be "webpage have been updated with HTML markup".
+Or, the right words will be "webpage have been updated with HTML markup".
 So I forced to make some change to code, to reach the goal.

 My script consists with two parts: parsing urls of webpage with car advitising, and the second - parsing data for dataset from each webpage.